iamavnish/data-pipelines-using-airflow/README.md

 # airflow-dag-with-python-operator

 ## Overview
-This is Proof of Concept for representing a data pipeline as DAG in Airflow.
+This is Proof of Concept for representing a data pipeline as DAG (Directed Acyclic Graph) in Airflow.

 ## Use Case
 Process /etc/password file